Historical Fiction

 The Queen’s Rival

-Set in England 1459, it tells the War of the Roses through the eyes of Cecily Neville
+The War of the Roses through the eyes of Cecily Neville from 1459 onwards.

 Book Review: The Queen’s Rival by Anne O’Brian